informatik01/proekspert-rest-service/ProekspertWebService/trunk/README.txt

 will cause an exception to be thrown.

-To resolve this issue, either clean the project (in the main menu choose "Project > Clean...") every time after building with the Ant build file in Eclipse, or just uncheck the "Build Automatically" option (in the main menu "Project > Build Automatically") to avoid the above described issue.
+To resolve this issue, either clean the project (in the main menu choose "Project > Clean...") every time after building with the Ant build file in Eclipse, or uncheck the "Build Automatically" option (in the main menu "Project > Build Automatically") to avoid the above described issue.
 Or just DONT'T USE Ant build file while in Eclipse, because it is mainly meant for using outside of the IDE.